Chibuike-Anukam/Elbow-Motion-Simulator/README.md

 Date: December 2024

 ## Documentation
-Complete project documentation includes:
+Complete project documentation is contained in the final design report (see PDF).
+It includes:
-- CAD files and technical drawings
+- Images of CAD models and technical drawings
 - Design analysis and material specifications
 - Project planning documentation (Gantt, CPM, QFD)
-- Final design report with detailed analysis

 This was a student design project completed for academic purposes.
 The design provides a foundation for elbow implant testing but would require further development and regulatory approval for commercial implementation.